Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 Emotional intelligence is particularly important because weddings can be incredibly emotional events – not just for the couple but also for their families.

-As a wedding planner, I need to be in tune with those emotions so that I can anticipate potential conflicts or misunderstandings before they escalate.
+As a wedding planner, I need to be attuned to those emotions so that I can anticipate potential conflicts or misunderstandings before they escalate.

 This means being able to read people well and communicate effectively with different personalities – from the bride's demanding mother to the caterer who's running behind schedule.